SMS Pro Aviation Safety Software Blog 4 Airlines & Airports

 Step 3: Identify Accountabilities of Each Member/Role

 Once the hierarchy lines of safety accountability have been established, you need to establish what safety need(s) each role is responsible for.
-Safety needs are any actions/behaviors that a company needs in their aviation SMS to drive safety performance.
+Safety needs are any actions/behaviors a company needs in their aviation SMS to drive safety performance.
 Some examples:

 • Hazard identification;